Register

 Stage only moveable furniture and soft furnishings

-The CPRs prohibit creating a false impression about a product (including property).
-Never digitally alter walls, flooring, fixtures, windows, or gardens.
-Staging should be limited to items a viewer would understand are not part of the sale: furniture, artwork, rugs, and decorative items.
+The DMCC Act prohibits creating a misleading impression about a property.
+Digitally altering structural elements such as walls, flooring, fixtures, windows, or gardens would likely constitute a misleading practice and should be avoided.
+Staging should be limited to items a viewer would understand are not part of the property sale: furniture, artwork, rugs, and decorative items.

 Tip: Ask yourself: 'Would a buyer expect this to be included in the sale?'
 If no, you can stage it.
 If yes (fitted kitchens, flooring, light fixtures), don't alter it.